zkou-ut/hyperrmq/README.md

 ## License

-The source code is distributed under the GNU General Public License version 3.
+The source code is distributed under the GNU General Public License Version 3 or later.